 In immigration cases the petition for review must be filed - i.e., received in the Clerk's Office - within 30 days of the date of the final Board of Immigration Appeals ("BIA") order being challenged.
 See 8 U.S.C. § 1252(b)(1).
 This date is usually the date stamped on the BIA's decision.
-In counseled cases the petition for review is filed when it is emailed in PDF format to the Clerk's Office e-box newcases@ca2.uscourts.gov or when it is submitted electronically in PDF format with electronic payment of the filing fee under LR 15.1.
+In counseled cases the petition for review is submitted electronically in PDF format with electronic payment of the filing fee under LR 15.1.
 In pro se cases the petition for review is filed on the date the Clerk's Office receives the paper copy of the document.